When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 Seedless Watermelon results from the complex crossbreeding between diploid Watermelons and tetraploid Watermelons.

-Generally, normal Watermelons have 11 pairs (2X) of chromosomes, while the seedless has 11 triploids (3X) chromosomes.
+Generally, regular Watermelons have 11 pairs (2X) of chromosomes, while the seedless has 11 triploids (3X) chromosomes giving it the triploid Watermelon.

-If you are having difficulty understanding this, just take the example of mules.
+If you are having difficulty understanding this, just take the example of mules, the hybrid produced by the cross between horse and donkey and is sterile.

-Seedless Watermelons do not occur naturally in nature and need intense, costly steps to develop.
+Similarly, seedless Watermelons do not occur naturally and need intense, costly steps to develop, making them expensive to grow, as 100 seeds can cost you around 150$.

 Furthermore, you can expect the worst while germinating these expensive seeds because they have a very low germination rate.